Marquesas Islands: Deconcentrated administrations

 As a deconcentrated subdivision of the government of French Polynesia, the Marquesas Islands form the circonscription des Marquises ("district of the Marquesas"), one of French Polynesia's four circonscriptions ("districts") created in 2000 by the Assembly of French Polynesia to serve as deconcentrated subdivisions of the government of French Polynesia in the islands away from Tahiti and Moorea.
 The head of the circonscription des Marquises is the tavana hau, known as administrateur territorial in French ("territorial administrator"), but the Tahitian title tavana hau is most often used.
 The tavana hau is the direct representative of the president of French Polynesia's government who appoints him.
-The tavana hau and his staff sit in Taiohae on Nuku Hiva, same as the State administrator.
+The tavana hau and his staff sit in Taioha'e on Nuku Hiva, same as the State administrator.

 The tavana hau is in charge of: